-Selective cutting of Phragmites beneath the waterline can effectively drown the plant by inhibiting the supply of oxygen to lower plant parts.
+Selective cutting of Phragmites beneath the waterline (i.e. at the lakebed or sediment) can effectively drown the plant by inhibiting the supply of oxygen to lower plant parts.
 In suitable water depths, after cutting has occurred, new shoots cannot successfully reach the surface to collect oxygen.
 This method can be applied at small and large scales using handheld tools or amphibious cutting vehicles to cut stems.